Master of Public Health

 Q. What are some careers associated with the MPH degree environmental health concentration?A. “Environmental health (EH) is a branch of public health protection that is concerned with all aspects of the natural and built environment that may affect human health.
 EH is a field of science that studies hoe the environment influences human health and disease.
 “Environment” in this context means identifying and addressing how the environment impacts human health.
 EH is a very diverse field where professionals perform a variety of tasks such as research, investigations, outreach and education, environmental clean-ups of what we eat, breathe, touch, and drink” (http://www.careersenhealth.com/)

 Q. How do we register for classes?A. Each student meets with their faculty advisor to determine their course schedule for the semester.
 After an agreed upon course schedule has been selected, the MPH program director will assist students in registering for the semester.
-Students can also request an alternative pin that can be used to register, drop and add courses online through the Banner Web system.

 Q. What are potential field experiences/research sites?A. For those students selecting a non-thesis option, a 300 contact hour field experience is required.
 The FVSU MPH program will assist in placing students with public, private, and non-profit agencies.
 Some students have been successfully placed with FVSU microbiologist, the Natural Resource Authority, Visions for the Valley, the Environmental Protection Agency (EPA), the Macon Water Authority, the Department of Interior, and The Washington Center.
 All students that select the thesis option must complete 150 contact hours of field experience.